insdaguirre/stock_hub/README.md

 - Displaying predictions from various quant models side-by-side
 - Enabling visual and statistical comparisons

-By making these comparisons more accessible, it’s easier to identify model strengths, weaknesses, and applicability.
+By making these comparisons more accessible, it's easier to identify model strengths, weaknesses, and applicability.

 ---